asharif1990/eudi-wallet-it-docs/docs/en/backup-restore.rst

 **Step 5**: The User will be prompted to choose a storage option for securely storing the backup file.
-Options may include native storage or external storage solutions, such as cloud storage or USB devices.
+Options may include native storage or external storage solutions, such as cloud storage, USB devices, e-mail delivery or any other.

 **Step 6**: Considering the native storage as the preferred choice, the file will be stored on the User device.